dartarcade/arcade/README.md

 ### Nice to haves

 - [ ] Use multi-threading to improve performance
+    - Might not implement this as keeping it single threaded might be useful for horizontally scaling the app.
+I will revisit this topic later.
 - [ ] Add default headers. e.g. `Cache-Control`, `X-Powered-By`, etc. `Cache-Control` should be configurable, and default to `no-cache` for API routes (JSON)
 - [ ] CLI for Dartseid